 Human rights; international law; international relations; counteraction; spillover effects; backlash; causal inference; sensitivity analysis; instrumental variables

 Strezhnev, Anton; Kelley, Judith G.; and Simmons, Beth A., "Testing for Negative Spillovers: Is Promoting Human Rights Really Part of the “Problem”?"
 (2020).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 2461.

 Human Rights Law Commons, International Humanitarian Law Commons, International Law Commons, International Relations Commons, Law and Politics Commons, Models and Methods Commons, Policy Design, Analysis, and Evaluation Commons, Public Law and Legal Theory Commons, Social Policy Commons